Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Central Bank of Cuba (BCC) has introduced a package of measures aimed at promoting the use of electronic payment channels, limiting the use of cash and reorganizing cash flows.

-According to BCC Vice President Alberto Quiñones Betancourt, this promotion process will be carried out step by step, lasting approximately 6 to 9 months, following the principle of maintaining equality among economic actors.
-This period of time is to create conditions for related organizations and entities to expand their payment gateway networks and infrastructure.
+According to BCC Vice President Alberto Quiñones Betancourt, this promotion process will be carried out step by step, lasting approximately 6 to 9 months, following the principle of maintaining equality between economic actors.
+This period is intended to create conditions for related organizations and entities to expand their payment gateway networks and infrastructure.

 Regarding concerns about whether cash payments will disappear in the purchase of goods and services, BCC stressed that this activity will continue but at a lower level and will be a gradual transition.